arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * 1 -> Revise everything from 16 to 21 Jan 2023.
 Practice questions.
 * 2 -> Revise everything from 21 to 28 Jan 2023.
 Practice questions.
+* 3 -> Revise everything from 29 to 5 Feb 2023.
+Practice questions.

 ## Introduction to DS (17)